DisCoTec/discotec.github.io/2020/coordination.md

 Verification & analysis

-- *Towards a Formally Verified EVM in Production Environment* by Xiyue Zhang, Yi Li and Meng Sun
+- *Towards a Formally Verified EVM in Production Environment* by Xiyue Zhang, Yi Li and Meng Sun (Short paper)
 - *On Implementing Symbolic Controllability* by Adrian Francalanza and Jasmine Xuereb
-- *Combining SLiVER with CADP to Analyze Multi-agent Systems* by Luca Di Stefano, Frédéric Lang and Wendelin Serwe
+- *Combining SLiVER with CADP to Analyze Multi-agent Systems* by Luca Di Stefano, Frédéric Lang and Wendelin Serwe (Tool paper)
 - *Formal Modeling and Analysis of Medical Systems* by Mahsa Zarneshan, Fatemeh Ghassemi and Marjan Sirjani

 ## Scope